zachpmanson/notes/notes/Notes/Software/Development/Programming Languages/C/C.md

 ---
 tags:
   - unix
+subtitle: The general purpose programming language designed for building operating systems.
 ---

-The general purpose programming language designed to build [[Unix]].
+C is a programming language created by Dennis Ritchie and Ken Thomas at Bell Labs.
+It was built for the development of [[Unix]], and is a successor to another language the two had created, B, which itself was built for the development of their operating system Multics.